gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ### Specify numeric user and group identifiers

-omnibus-gitlab creates a user and group mattermost.
+Omnibus GitLab creates a user and group mattermost.
 You can specify the numeric identifiers for these users in `/etc/gitlab/gitlab.rb` as follows.

 ```ruby